 CSE2 shall use a blocking request for requesting creation of a <delivery> resource on CSE3.

-When CSE3 has accepted the incoming request from CSE2, CSE2 may delete the data attribute of the local <delivery> resource.
-Furthermore - if the expiration time of the local <delivery> resource is not exhausted - the Registrar CSE shall update the status of the local <delivery> resource to indicate that it has been forwarded to CSE3.
+When CSE3 has accepted the incoming request from CSE2, CSE2 may delete the aggregatedRequsetattribute of the local <delivery> resource.
+Furthermore - if the expiration time of the local <delivery> resource is not exhausted - the Registrar CSE shall update deliveryMetaData attribute of the local <delivery> resource to indicate that it has been forwarded to CSE3.

 When CSE3 has accepted the request to create a local <delivery> resource, it shall determine that the target of the delivery was CSE3 itself.
-Therefore it shall forward internally the original request contained in the data attribute of the <delivery> resource.
+Therefore it shall forward internally the original request contained in the aggregatedRequset attribute of the <delivery> resource.

 Within CSE3, functions that are responsible for checking and executing local access to resources in CSE3 will execute the originally requested UPDATE operation.
 If successful, the targeted resource will be updated with the content provided by the Originator.